Leap year starting on Saturday

 A leap year starting on Saturday is any year with 366 days (i.e. it includes 29 February) that begins on Saturday, 1 January, and ends on Sunday, 31 December.
 Its dominical letters hence are BA.
 The most recent year of such kind was 2000, and the next one will be 2028 in the Gregorian calendar or, likewise 2012 and 2040 in the obsolete Julian calendar.
 In the Gregorian calendar, years divisible by 400 are always leap years starting on Saturday.
 The most recent such occurrence was 2000 and the next one will be 2400, see below for more.

 Any leap year that starts on Saturday has only one Friday the 13th: the only one in this leap year occurs in October.
 Common years starting on Sunday share this characteristic, but also have another in January.
 From August of the common year preceding that year until October in this type of year is also the longest period (14 months) that occurs without a Friday the 13th.
 Common years starting on Tuesday share this characteristic, from July of the year that precedes it to September in that type of year.

-These types of years are the only ones which contain 54 different calendar weeks (2 partial, 52 in full) in areas of the world where Sunday is considered the first day of the week, and also the only type of year to contain 53 full weekends.

-This year has four months (January, April, July and October) which begin on a weekend-day.
-This is also the only type of leap year in which the first and last day of the calendar year fall on weekend-days.